746 Naval Air Squadron: Naval Night Fighter Interception Unit (1942–1945)

 'A' Flight spent a further week, from the 17 to the 23 February, deployed back to, HMS Premier, again operating the Firefly Night Fighter variant.
 March saw an approximately a two week operation, aboard HMS Searcher, for 'A' Flight.
-As on previous deployments, the Night Fighter mark of Firefly was used, this took place from 14 to 30 of the month.
+As on previous deployments, the Night Fighter mark of Fairey Firefly was used, this took place from 14 to 30 of the month.
 'A' Flight returned to HMS Searcher on 5 April remaining on board, with the Firefly Night Fighter, until 13 April, including an overlap at the end of the deployment with a brief return to HMS Premier for two days, 12 and 13 April.

 Naval Night Fighter Development Squadron (1945–1946)

 The squadron became known as the Naval Night Fighter Development Squadron in early 1945, tasked with evaluating aircraft and equipment and after 'A' Flight became an operational sub-unit, pairs of aircraft were deployed on escort carriers.
 It received Grumman Hellcat N.F.
 Mk II, the night fighter version of the American carrier-based fighter aircraft, around this time and continued to work with the RAF Fighter Interception Development Squadron.
 On 23 August 1945, 746 NAS moved from RNAS Ford to RAF West Raynham, located 2 mi west of West Raynham, Norfolk, working with the Central Fighter Establishment at RAF Great Massingham.
 The squadron assisted in carrying out development and trials on radar interception, for use in Naval aircraft.
 It disbanded on 30 January 1946, being absorbed by 787 Naval Air Squadron.